 The Accelerated M.S. degree is intended for current USD undergraduate students who would like to begin earning their master’s degree while completing their undergraduate degree.
-Students in the Accelerated M.S. program should apply in the spring semester of their junior year and would typically begin taking graduate-level courses the following fall.
-Students in the Accelerated M.S. program can apply up to 12 graduate credits toward their undergraduate degree.
+Students in the Accelerated master’s program may apply and begin the program after completion of 90 undergraduate credit hours.
+Students may apply up to 12 graduate credits toward their undergraduate degree.

 Doctor of Philosophy (Ph.D.)

 The Doctor of Philosophy in Sustainability – dissertation only – is available for students seeking the highest degree in sustainability.